Unhelpful helper programs

 The downside of Java is that it requires constant updates to close the many security holes inherent in the software.
 Your PC will probably be better off without Java installed at all!

 Finally, there is another good reason not to have Java installed on your PC.
-When installing or updating Java the installer program (on the Oracle site) will place (if you do not decline it) the terrible ASK toolbar on your PC and also will change your search agent default to ASK, not good.
+When installing or updating Java the installer program (on the Oracle site) will frequently place (if you do not decline it) the terrible ASK toolbar on your PC and also will change your search agent default to ASK, not good.
 This is reason enough for me to avoid, as well as advise others to avoid Java like the plague.

-Both the ASK toolbar and ASK search tend to redirect your searches to undesirable advertising sites or, worse yet, sites that may place spyware or even a PC virus on your computer.
+Both the ASK toolbar and ASK search tend to redirect some of your searches to undesirable advertising sites or, worse yet, sites that may place spyware or even a PC virus on your computer.
 No specific download needed.
 Simply loading the webpage into your Brower can trigger the malware insertion if your installed Antivirus Software doesn't detect and stop it.

 Software like this is irritating, if not dangerous!
 If Oracle wants its users to install this type of software they are doing no one any favors.